 For anyone whose design philosophy is ‘go big or go home’ these hefty speakers might appeal.
 I think in this space they definitely work and add to the utilitarian, industrial vibe.
 Alas, they would be far too big and overpowering for my tiny boho lounge.

-This vintage style speaker goes so well with their vintage style Crosley* vinyl player.
+This vintage style speaker goes so well with the vintage style Crosley* vinyl player.

 This speaker/alarm clock combo seems to almost blend in with the neutral decor.
 It’s delicate enough not to draw too much attention which I think is key.